dojo/docs/dojox/widget/Roller.rst

 .. js ::

-   var n = dojo.doc.createElement('ul');
+   var n = dojo.place("<ul></ul>", dojo.body(), "last");
-   // place it in the dom:
-   dojo.place(n, dojo.body(), "last");
    // make the roller:
    var roller = new dojox.widget.Roller({
       items:["Item 1", "Item 2","Item 3"]
    }, n);

 The Items are just the labels used when showing the item, and can contain complex markup.
-Styling them individually to meet your needs it your responsibility.
+Styling them individually to meet your needs is your responsibility.

 The Roller Class supports two basic configuration options. ``delay`` is the time between rolls (in ms), and ``autoStart`` is true or false, and determines if the widget should start rolling immediately.

 Adding Items
 ------------